moriire/ipman/README.md

 # IPToolz
-IPToolz is a high-level core python package for Internet Protocol(IP) manipulations.
+IPToolz is a high-level core python package for Internet Protocol(IP) manipulations and network solution tool.

 ### Installation